In the latest issue of The Wright Toolbox:

 January 1, 2023 – $13.25/hour

 For small businesses, defined as businesses with 14 or fewer employees, the schedule for the minimum wage increase is slightly extended, with a modified minimum wage schedule as follows:

 January 1, 2021 – $11.60/hour

 January 1, 2026 – $14.60/hour

 July 1, 2026 – $15/hour

 All employers must be prepared to implement these wage increases effective January 1, 2020.
 Experience tells us that an increase to minimum wage has other effects as well, such as requested pay increases for supervisory employees and modifications to employee benefits to offset other operating costs.
-If you have questions about implementing the new minimum wage for your employees or changes to other employee benefits, please feel free to reach out to one of our attorneys in the Employment Group.
+If you have questions about implementing the new minimum wage for your employees or changes to other employee benefits, please contact our Employment & Labor Law practice group.